I work as a freelance communicator.

 In essence, I see myself as a translator.
 I speak Science, and I speak English, and I work hard to make the two understand one another.

-I'll expand on this in coming weeks, but for now, contact me and let's see if we can come to some sort of arrangement.
+It’s possible I can help you.
+Why not contact me and let's see if we can come to some sort of arrangement?

 Mostly, I like to help people tell their stories.
 I’m a biologist by training and by inclination, and my main joy is applying that to food and the agriculture and industries that supply it.
 I also have side interests in economics and many other things.

 I don’t currently have a portfolio, as such, but here are some of the things I've done:

 - Quite a lot of my written journalism these days is for NPR’s The Salt, most recently this piece.
 I’m more than happy to consider any commissions.

 - I make Eat This Podcast, which was nominated for a James Beard Foundation award In 2015 and 2016.
 (Always the bridesmaid ...)
 I also make podcasts for clients and would be delighted to do the same for you.

 - Several clients have asked me to work with them to develop a communications strategy.
 I can’t say who they are, but they’ve generally been pretty pleased with the results and I’d be happy to talk privately.